Are Seed Oils Toxic? Dietitian Debunks Claims of Health Risk

 Polyunsaturated fats

-Polyunsaturated fats are also considered a “healthy" fat and include both omega-3 and omega-6 fatty acids.
+Polyunsaturated fatty acids (PUFAs) are also considered a “healthy" fat and include both omega-3 and omega-6 fatty acids.
 These are both essential nutrients, meaning that the body cannot make then and they need to be obtained from our diet.
 Some theorize that diets with a ratio higher of omega-6 fatty acids to omega-3 are inflammatory, but this claim is not supported by research.

 Like monounsaturated fats, polyunsaturated fats are liquid at room temperature.
 Oils high in polyunsaturated fats include sunflower, corn, soybean, and canola (which is higher in monounsaturated fat, but does also contain polyunsaturated fat).